 Are You Freaking Kidding Me?
 The Truth About NES Peripherals

-The awful truth is that nothing was ever developed for the nes expansion port so, in point of fact, it actually does nothing.
+The awful truth is that nothing was ever developed for the NES expansion port, so, in fact, it does nothing.
 From the start, it was just an obsolete leftover from the Famicom system.

 The Truth Behind Famicom System Peripherals